 - an affiliate marketing integration for your Buzzsprout site

-- a brand new embed player
+- a NEW embed player

 - the publishing workflow